-Whenever possible, replies to enquiries should go out on the same day as they are received, however during busy periods, responses may take longer.
+Whenever possible, replies to enquiries should go out on the same day as they are received.

 UK enquiries should be invited to visit and tour the college and boarding accommodation, and to attend a student interview.
 International enquiries should be sent immediately to the IAC for them to respond and to process.